ngupta1999/PartitionFinder_v-s_IQtree/README.md

 # PartitionFinder v/s ModelFinder
   ## Results
   1. Different partitioning schemes were observed in both the analysis.
-  2. The best partitioning scheme of IQtree had merged two genes together in order to have fewer independent variables.
+  2. The best partitioning scheme of IQtree merged two partitions together in order to have fewer independent variables.

   **IQtree's Modelfinder analysis best partioning scheme is shown below**